-Demersal spawners produce small and heavy eggs which develop at the bottom of shallow banks and coastal areas in the northern part of the Baltic Proper.
-They were established as a one stock/assessment unit comprised of SDs 27, 28.1 and 29-32, but they can also inhabit e.g., SD 25 (Nissling and Dahlman, 2010).
+Platichthys solemdali produce small and heavy eggs which develop at the bottom of shallow banks and coastal areas in the northern part of the Baltic Proper.
+Spermatozoa from Baltic flounders (P. solemdali) activate at salinities as low as 3-4 psu, but successful fertilization, requires a salinity of at least 6 psu (Nissling et al., 2002; Momigliano et al., 2018).
+They were established as a one stock/assessment unit comprised of SDs 27, 28.1, and 29-32, but they can also inhabit e.g. SD 25 (Nissling and Dahlman, 2010).

-Pelagic spawners (the group to which flounder in SDs 24-25 belong) are distributed in the southern and the deeper eastern part of the Baltic Sea and spawn at 70-130 m depth.
-The activation of their spermatozoa and fertilisation occurs at an average of 10-13 psu, whereas an average salinity required to obtain neutral egg buoyancy is 13.9-26.1 psu (Nissling et al., 2002).
+Platichthys flesus (the group to which flounder in SDs 24-25 belong) is distributed in the southern and the deeper eastern part of the Baltic Sea and spawn at 70-130 m depth.
+Its pelagic eggs are far larger and lighter than P. solemdali sp. nov., (Solemdal, 1971, 1973; Nissling et al., 2002; Momigliano et al., 2018).
+The activation of their spermatozoa and fertilization occurs at an average of 10-13 psu, whereas an average salinity required to obtain neutral egg buoyancy is 13.9-26.1 psu (Nissling et al., 2002).

-There are also differences within the pelagic spawners, which led to the designation of three stocks/assessment units at the DCWKBALFLAT: SD 22 and 23; SD 24 and 25; SD 26 and 28 (ICES 2014).
+There are also differences within the European flounders, which led to the designation of three stocks/assessment units at the DCWKBALFLAT: SD 22 and 23; SD 24 and 25; SD 26 and 28 (ICES 2014).
 There is evidence of a differentiation between SD 22 and 23 from SD 24 and 25 based on egg buoyancy (Nissling et al., 2002), length at maturity (Table 1), and to some extent genetics (Hemmer-Hansen et al., 2007b).
-Even though there is no physical connection between SD 22 and SD 23, flounder in these areas are assumed to be connected through the western part of SD 24.
+Although there is no physical connection between SD 22 and SD23, flounder in these areas are assumed to be connected through the western part of SD 24.

-Flounder in SD 24 and 25 are also different from flounder in SD 26 and 28.2 based on separate spawning areas (Figure 2), and tagging data indicate no dispersal between these areas (Cieglewicz, 1963; Otterlind, 1967; Vitinsh, 1976).
-Trends in survey cpue are inconclusive and the extent of exchange of early life stages between the areas in unknown (Figure 3).
+Flounder in SD 24 and 25 are also different from flounder in SD 26 and 28.2 based on separate spawning areas (Figure 2), and tagging data indicate no dispersal between these areas (Cieg-lewicz, 1963; Otterlind, 1967; Vitinsh, 1976).
+Trends in survey CPUE are inconclusive and the extent of exchange of early life stages between the areas is unknown (Figure 3).
 Therefore, the distinction between these two stocks should be further examined, e.g. whether a more consistent assessment with lower uncertainty would be obtained if these two units are merged.
 For the time being, it was decided to assume two separate stocks.